 2. Medford, NJ

 For those thinking of moving to the South Jersey region between the Jersey Shore and Philadelphia, Medford offers a bucolic setting that’s a hub for culture and business.
-And with a population of just over 24,000, Medford has managed to avoid overcrowding.
+And with a population of just under 26,000, Medford has managed to avoid overcrowding.

-There’s even land still available for you to build your dream home in Medford, if you find a suburban setting with a historic Main Street full of quaint shops and restaurants appealing.
-The average home value is around $585,000, a rise of more than 8 percent between September 2023 and September 2024.
+There’s even land still available for you to build your dream home in Medford if you find a suburban setting with a historic Main Street full of quaint shops and restaurants appealing.
+The average home value is around $611,700, a rise of more than 3 percent between May 2024 and May 2025.

-View of Ocean City, New Jersey, featuring a waterfront residential neighborhood, marina, city water tower, and Ferris wheel.
+A view of Ocean City — one of the best places to live in New Jersey — featuring a waterfront residential neighborhood, marina, city water tower, and Ferris wheel.

-If you want to make easy beach access and a boardwalk in your backyard a more permanent situation, consider a move to Ocean City, New Jersey.
+If you like the idea of easy beach access and having a boardwalk in your backyard, consider a move to Ocean City, New Jersey.

 3. Ocean City, NJ

-Of course, there are plenty of outdoor activities during the warmer months, but there’s plenty to do in Ocean City all year long.
-Dog lovers can take their favorite four-legged friends to the Ocean City Dog Park and history buffs can check out the Ocean City Historical Museum.
-If shopping, sipping, and strolling is more your speed, be sure to visit Downtown Ocean City.
+Of course, there are plenty of outdoor activities during the warmer months — like the annual Ocean City Spring Block Party — but there’s plenty to do in Ocean City all year long.
+Dog lovers can take their favorite four-legged friends to the Ocean City Dog Park, and history buffs can check out the Ocean City Historical Museum.
+If shopping, sipping, and strolling are more your speed, be sure to visit Downtown Ocean City.

 Other Notable South Jersey Options Include:

-Moving to New Jersey with PODS means a flexible moving schedule with built-in storage options.
+Moving to one of the best places to live in New Jersey with PODS means a flexible moving schedule with built-in storage options.

 LB Gabriel is a freelance writer who lives with her husband, daughter, and Golden Retriever in Memphis, TN.
 A frequent PODS Blog contributor, she’s a sucker for any tip she can find on downsizing, cutting clutter, or minimalist living.
 When she’s not on a deadline, you can find her on a tennis court or golf course.